wjslager/processing/globalsort/README.md

 * Walks though all pixels
 * Choses pixels based on three modes
+  * Brightness > threshold
+  * Brightness < threshold
+  * Random
 * Sorts the selected pixels
+  * Can be reversed
 * Inserts the sorted pixels back into the image

+The sketch will ask the user to load an image at startup.
+When the image is loaded, the sorting parameters are controlled by keyboard input.

+Press 'TAB' to show/hide an overlay containing an overview of all the keyboard mappings.

+### Screenshots

 ![globalsort 0](docs/globalsort0.png?raw=true)